casualshammy/LibRedDropdown/README.md

   * .checkBoxEnabled: set to true to enable button's internal checkbox (boolean)
   * .onCheckBoxClick: handler for checkbox-checked event (function)
   * .checkBoxState: state (checked/unchecked) of button's internal checkbox (boolean)
-  * .onCloseButtonClick: if not nil, than there will be a small "X" buttons at the right of buttons in the list.
+  * .onCloseButtonClick: if not nil, then there will be a small "X" buttons at the right of buttons in the list.
 This callback will be called on press on this button (function)
+  * .buttonColor: if not nil, then button will have this color.
+Format: { red (0.0 - 1.0), green (0.0 - 1.0), blue (0.0 - 1.0), alpha (0.0 - 1.0) }

 _boolean dontUpdateInternalList_: prevents this method from changing internal list of buttons.
 Used internally by searchbox.
 ``` lua